East-Antarctic-Atlantis-model/EADocumentation/Calibration_notes.md

 - PPL_mL 0.15: PPL biomass spikes then declines, PPS settles at 0.5 of original values
 - PPL_mL 0.16: PPL biomass spikes then declines to 0 after 25 years.
 PPS mirrors its trend, spiking once PPL declines
 - Higher PPL_mL values only cause boom-and-bust of PPL biomass to occur earlier.

+After setting PPL_mL to 0.15, I need to improve behaviour of model when biomass is high (as KLYS is inv. related to biomass).
+High biomass can be controlled through lysis, but too high KLYS means that another PP group will likely have the upper hand and spiral out of control.